-Running is not only good because it helps burning calories.
+Running is not only good because it helps burn calories.
 It is good for your mental health, too.
-It will make you happier, and always motivated to go surfing.
+It will make you happier and always motivated to go surfing.

 Running and jogging are aerobic exercises.
-They will help you lose weight and improve the general health status.
+They will help you lose weight and improve your general health status.
 Running is a more intense and fast-paced version of jogging.

 Running will make you a better surfer for the following reasons:

 - Running activates the muscles in your calves, shins, quadriceps, hamstrings, and glutes;

 - Running will help you lose extra weight;

 - Running strengthens the heart and optimizes the cardiovascular system;

 - Running strengthens the bones;